zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

 While writing a ticket article, use the button in the toolbar of the editor or simply type [[@]][[@]].
-Both ways let you search for the name of the colleague you want to mention by typing some characters or the complete name.
+Both ways let you search for the name of the user you want to mention by typing some characters or the complete name.

 Zammad displays a list with all possible matches where you can pick one by clicking on it or by using the up and down arrows followed by [[enter]] on your keyboard.